hbr/coqlib/docs/basics/terms.md

 as a shorthand for `f: forall x:A,B`.

-In Coq types can be functions which can be applied to objects.
-E.g. the proposition `i < j` where `i` and `j` could be natural numbers clearly depends on these numbers.
+In Coq types can be functions which can depend on objects.
+E.g. the proposition `i < j` where `i` and `j` are natural numbers clearly depends on these numbers.
 For some numbers `i` and `j` the proposition `i < j` might be provable i.e. there might be an object `p` which represents a proof which has type `i < j` i.e. `p: i < j`.